brett-olsen/C64U-btn-HAT/README.md

 This project will give you programmable buttons for your **Commodore 64 Ultimate**, super convenient, easily toggle functions of your choice via a quick button press, no more fluffing around in menus!
 Some examples of the buttons are functions like menu, freeze/reset, lights on & off, speaker on & off, turbo boost and my all personal favourite buttons, party time and mount next disk!
 Dozens of pre-built functions, easily customisable and extensible, this project will let you do almost anything on your C64U, if paired with the C64-Bridge-Project, you can even send keystrokes to your C64U!<br><br>

 > [!NOTE]
-> Best used with the C64-Bridge-Project, see https://github.com/brett-olsen/C64-Bridge-Project<br>
+> Best used with the C64-Bridge-Project, but works super regardless! see https://github.com/brett-olsen/C64-Bridge-Project<br>

 <br>